Love Goddess of the Cannibals

 Dir.
 Joe D’Amato

-Papaya (Melissa) is just your average voodoo priestess, sex siren, eco-activist and blood crazed cannibal, willing to do whatever it takes to keep her tropical island home from being exploited by pesky nuclear scientists hell-bent on building a nuclear reactor on it.
-And if that means stripping off her clothes every five minutes and seducing them one by one with her voluptuous body and irresistible melons, then killing them by castrating them - so be it!
-This is one dedicated lady who won’t be messed with.
+Papaya (Melissa) is just your average voodoo priestess, eco-activist and blood crazed cannibal, willing to do whatever it takes to keep her tropical island home from being exploited by pesky nuclear scientists hell-bent on building a nuclear reactor on it.
+And if that means stripping off her clothes every five minutes and seducing them one by one, then killing them by castrating them - so be it!
+This is one dedicated woman who won’t be messed with.

 Love Goddess of the Cannibals, or to call it by its original, somewhat less lurid title Caribbean Papaya, is something of a long lost ‘Euro cult classic’ from the ever-warped mind of Italian sex, sleaze and horror maestro, Joe ‘exploitation’ D’Amato.
-In a highly kitsch riot of infrequent bloody mutilation, copious Sapphic lovemaking and a hypnotic tribal score courtesy of Stelvio Cipriani, Love Goddess takes its viewers on a delirious trip into jungle-infested sleaze, violated flesh and writhing orgies of sex, death and pig innards.
+In a highly kitsch riot of infrequent bloody mutilation, copious lesbian sex scenes and a hypnotic tribal score courtesy of Stelvio Cipriani, Love Goddess takes its viewers on a delirious trip into jungle-infested sleaze, violated flesh and writhing orgies of sex, death and innards.
 Essentially a soft-core erotica flick, Love Goddess includes a number of ‘horror’ elements to add to the exploitation quota.
 These pepper the film sporadically and include a castration, a human sacrifice and a shot of a man eating said human sacrifice’s still beating heart.
 There are also scenes featuring a cock fight (no, not THAT kind of cock) and butchered pigs being split open; their insides tumbling out.
-The rest of the film’s running time is made up of expository scenes in which characters spout at times hilarious badly-dubbed dialogue about nuclear reactors, the environment and how they love to be naked, and sex scenes in which stars Melissa and Finnish sex symbol Sirpa Lane (star of Walerian Borowczyk’s art-porn classic The Beast, and its deliriously kitsch sequel, imaginatively titled The Beast in Space) hump their way through the male cast – before eventually sleeping with each other on a utopian beach, complete with coconut trees and a roaring surf.
-In soft-focus, naturally.
+The rest of the film’s running time is made up of expository scenes in which characters spout at times hilarious badly-dubbed dialogue about nuclear reactors, the environment and how they love to be naked, and sex scenes in which stars Melissa and Sirpa Lane (star of Walerian Borowczyk’s controversial cult classic The Beast, and its deliriously kitsch sequel, imaginatively titled The Beast in Space) shag their way through the cast before eventually sleeping with each other on a utopian beach, complete with coconut trees and a roaring surf.
+In soft-focus.

 Love Goddess Of The Cannibals (cert.
 18) was released on DVD (£15.99) by Shameless Screen Entertainment on 28th June 2010.
 Special Features include: Shameless ‘Rebuild’ version; alternate title sequences; theatrical trailers; Shameless trailers; reversible sleeve featuring original artwork; English and Italian audio options with optional English subtitles.